Topological and dynamical aspects of Jacobi sigma models: Introduction

 From a Jacobi structure one can construct Jacobi brackets on the algebra of functions on $M$ with the following definition:

-The latter satisfy the Jacobi identity, but unlike Poisson brackets, violate the Leibniz rule; in other words, even if the Jacobi bracket still endows the algebra of functions on $M$ with a Lie algebra structure, it is not a derivation of the point-wise product among functions.
-Thus, the bivector field $\Lambda$ may be ascribed to the family of bi-vector fields violating Jacobi identity, such as "twisted" and "magnetic" Poisson structures (see for example \cite{Szabomag, Szabononass}) which recently received some interest in relation with the quantisation of higher structures (their Jacobiator being non-trivial) and with the description of non-trivial geometric fluxes in string theory.
-Let us briefly recall here that, in string theory, geometric backgrounds like $(g,B)$ in the Polyakov action characterize target spaces built by coordinate transformations of the tensor metric $g$ and gauge transformations of the Kalb-Ramond $B$ - these are the elements of the {\em geometric group}.
-For such backgrounds, the geometric flux $H=dB$ is defined.
+The latter satisfy the Jacobi identity, but unlike Poisson brackets, violate the Leibniz rule; in other words, the Jacobi bracket still endows the algebra of functions on $M$ with a Lie algebra structure, but it is not a derivation of the point-wise product among functions.
+Thus, the bi-vector field $\Lambda$ may be ascribed to the family of bi-vector fields violating Jacobi identity, such as "twisted" and "magnetic" Poisson structures (see for example \cite{Szabomag, Szabononass}) which recently received some interest in relation with the quantisation of higher structures (their Jacobiator being non-trivial) and with the description of non-trivial geometric fluxes in string theory.
+The violation of Jacobi identity is however under control, because the latter is recovered by the full Jacobi bracket, which is alternatively defined as the most general local bilinear operator on the space of real functions $ C^\infty(M,\R)$ which is skew-symmetric and satisfies Jacobi identity \cite{deLeon1997}, and this makes its study especially interesting to us.